 The Richard B. Russell National School Lunch Act requires the information on this application.
 You are not required to provide the information, but if you do not, we cannot approve your child for free or reduced-price meals.
-If you are submitting an income-based application, you must include the last four digits of the Social Security number of the adult household member who signs the application.
-The last four digits of the Social Security number are not required when you apply on behalf of a foster child; instead you would provide a Cal Fresh, California Work Opportunity and Responsibility to Kids (CalWORKs), Food Distribution Program on Indian Reservations (FDPIR), or a Kinship Guardianship Assistance Payment (Kin-GAP) case number for your child; or indicate that the adult household member signing the application does not have a Social Security number.
-We will use your household size and income information to determine if your child is eligible for free or reduced-price meals, and for the administration of the lunch and breakfast programs.
+We will use your household size and income information to determine if your child is eligible for free or reduced- price meals, and for the administration of the lunch and breakfast programs.